South African Women Are Overdoing C-Sections

 Way too many women are electing to have their babies by Caesarean section, or C-sections.

-Medical aids are concerned about the abnormally high number of C-sections claimed for each year.
-They say that few of these C-sections are medically required.
+Medical aids worry about the abnormally high number of C-sections each year.
+They say that few of these C-sections are medically necessary.

 Medical scheme giant Discovery Health claims that over 70% of all deliveries paid for by Discovery were C-sections.
 Five years ago the figure was 50%.
 Bonitas reports the same trend.

-In fact, the main reason for Discovery members going to hospital is for C-sections, followed by digestive tract diagnosis, whooping cough and pneumonia.
+In fact, the main reason for Discovery members going to hospital is for C-sections.
+Then come digestive tract diagnosis, whooping cough and pneumonia.

 The WHO (World Health Organisation) advises a maximum of 15 percent C-sections per country.
 The figure for South Africa is about 70 percent in the private sector and about 18 percent in state hospitals

 Part of the problem is the fact that in private hospitals a normal birth costs around R26 000 while a C-section is in the region of R30 000.
 Faced with a choice moms are deciding to have Caesareans.